A greedy non-intrusive reduced order model for shallow water equations: Introduction

-In this work, we present a greedy non-intrusive reduced order model for the SWE in \textit{fast replay} applications.
-The high-fidelity numerical model adopted for the solution of the SWE is based on a continuous Galerkin (CG) finite element (FE) approximation \cite{Trahan2018}.
-To prevent non-physical oscillations in the solution, a residual-based stabilization is used that is essentially an extension of the original Streamline Upwind Petrov Galerkin (SUPG) \cite{BC1996,HM1986} approach.
-The RBF-POD NIROM model differs from the model presented in \cite{XFPH2015}, by using RBF interpolation to approximate the time derivative of the reduced coefficients, thus adding flexibility to represent more general time-dependent problems.
-In this approach, appropriate POD modes are obtained from the collected snapshots by an application of the truncated SVD.
-The RBF multidimensional interpolation method is then used to generate an interpolation function that advances the reduced solution in time.
-The novelty of this work lies in the choice of interpolating the temporal derivative of the POD modes and the greedy selection of snapshot information to generate the RBF interpolant itself.
+The novelty of the current work lies in the choice of interpolating the temporal derivative of the POD-projection coefficients of the high-fidelity snapshots and the greedy selection of snapshot information to generate the RBF interpolant itself.
 The goal is to provide improved flexibility and efficiency in approximating online temporal dynamics.
 Specifically, three different greedy algorithms are studied for the selection of an optimal subset of the collected snapshots as the centers for the radial kernel in order to improve the efficiency of the RBF NIROM.
 The \textit{p-greedy} \cite{DSW2005} algorithm is designed to optimize the selection of centers based on an iterative minimization of the error introduced by the kernel properties and measured by the power function.
-The \textit{f-greedy} \cite{SW2000} algorithm directly minimizes the residual error in the RBF approximation for every mode of the reduced coefficients and a greedy strategy is proposed for an efficient implementation in a multidimensional interpolation setting.
+The \textit{f-greedy} \cite{SW2000,WH2013} algorithm performs a greedy selection of centers to minimize the residual error in the RBF approximation, which has been applied here by taking $l^2$-norms of the interpolated vector-valued functions.
 Finally, a novel power-scaled greedy or \textit{psr-greedy} algorithm is introduced that minimizes the scaled residual error where the power function is adopted as the variable scaling factor.
-The greedily obtained set of centers is used to construct a multidimensional RBF interpolant for approximating the time derivative of the projected snapshots.
+The greedily obtained set of centers is used to construct a RBF interpolant for approximating the time derivative of the projection coefficients of the high-fidelity snapshots.
 In the online stage, this RBF interpolant is employed to compute reduced solutions for any new time configuration queried by the fast-replay application.